Last Updated on December 27, 2022 by admin

 See our post: How to Spend One Day in Paris |

-4. Learn About the Seine River
+4. Navigate the Seine River

 You’ll see guidebooks and maps mention the Left Bank (Rive Gauche) and Right Bank (Rive Droite) of the Seine River.
 The Left Bank refers to the area south of the river, and the Right Bank refers to the area north of the river.
 It’s helpful to know what these areas refer to as you navigate the city.